"Twitter. Which goes down, uh ... <looks at watch> ... every 2 seconds".

 Let's move away from discussing particular technologies for a moment, and instead look at best practices.
 In any sector, proper prioritization is the transcendent issue.
 In my experience the million dollar question is always maintainability, a concept which single-handedly encompasses and reflects architecture, standardization, documentation, integration, and deployment.
 In the web software engineering sector maintainability means the following: a sensible and widely applicable application structure (personally, I've been partial to MVC for my web apps for the last seven years), a logical and generic nomenclature (for everything: classes, methods, databases, etc.), a simple but powerful ORM, an easy to use built in interface for automated unit testing (something that I know we all hold dear), a clean and powerful interface for vendor applications and integration of third party applications, built in support for development tiers and thus code promotion workflow (for example: development - internal testing - client side testing - live), an elegant and unobtrusive method of automated documentation generation (preferably requiring no more markup than a simple comment character, '#', to begin with), a generic and intelligent file system layout, and robust source control management.
 When all of these concerns have been addressed junior people can make better decisions with less guidance, and senior people can spend less time repeating efforts on architecture, design, integration, deployment, naming standards, directory structure, and unit testing.

 The rationale behind the design of Ruby (and subsequently, of Rails) is the key; "Often people, especially computer engineers, focus on the machines.
 They think, 'By doing this, the machine will run faster.
 By doing this, the machine will run more effectively.
 By doing this, the machine will something something something.'
 They are focusing on machines.
 But in fact we need to focus on humans, on how humans care about doing programming or operating the application of the machines.
 We are the masters.
 They are the slaves."
+In other words, technical issues fall into line after human issues have been put into perspective; "There is a pathos in our technological advancement, well exemplified by programmed instruction.
+A large part of it consists in erroneously reducing the concept of animals and human beings in order to make them machine-operable."

-We should never tie ourselves emotionally to a particular technology (or to any logical pursuit).
+We should never tie ourselves emotionally to a particular technology (or any logical pursuit).
 There is an ever increasing number of options available, and it's important to observe the aphorism "the right tool for the job."
 Set a deadline for choosing an option and research your options before making a decision, recognizing that every person and project has different intentions.
 At the end of the day, one way or another, we all have to integrate.
 "People always seem to be looking for prescriptive, one-size-fits-all solutions.
 But that's naive in this day and age, when you have so many useful choices.
 Some tools are better suited to some jobs than other tools."

 Technology changes every day, and I've chosen Rails based on the perspective and needs I've developed over the past decade.
 Indeed, I've selected Rails based on the recognition that perspective and requirements are flexible; fluctuating, regressing, and progressing over time.